 - Leadership and team identified

 - Pilot designed and executed

 For each item on the scorecard, assign a numerical value.
-Some might be binary, i.e. 1 = complete, 0 = incomplete and some might be a range like 1 to 5 with 1 being undefined and 5 being decision made.
+Some might be binary, i.e. 1 = complete, 0 = incomplete and some might be a range like 1 to 5 with 1 being undefined and 5 being a decision made.
 Total up the score and projects with low scores are still quite ambiguous, projects with high scores have more definition and clarity.
-Once you’ve assigned the scores, you can play around with the data—sorting projects into different groups to see where uncertainty lies, or tracking projects over time to see how their scores progress.
+Once you’ve assigned the scores, you can play around with the data—sorting projects into different groups to see where the uncertainty lies, or tracking projects over time to see how their scores progress.